This article will show the difference between:

 People usually confuse simple factories with a general factories or with one of the creational design patterns.
 In most cases, a simple factory is an intermediate step of introducing Factory Method or Abstract Factory patterns.

-By the way, if you declare simple factory
+By the way, if you declare a simple factory

-abstract, it does not magically become the abstract factory pattern.
+abstract, it doesn’t magically become the abstract factory pattern.